New packaging center opens in Brookville, expects to create hundreds of jobs - NewsBreak

 Pak Rite Industries, Inc. is a Michigan-based, automotive supplier for Ford Motor Company.
 It held a grand opening on Wednesday, October 20, 2021.
 In an economy ravaged by COVID-19, this ribbon cutting was a welcome sign.

 “COVID has hit us hard.
-A lot of companies have laid off employees, so it’s really good to see companies coming back to Brookville,” Zach Music, the VP of the Brookville Chamber of Commerce, said.
+A lot of companies have laid off employees, so it’s really good to see companies coming back to Brookville,” said Zach Music, the VP of the Brookville Chamber of Commerce.

 “We’re excited to bring some folks here.
-That brings more attention to Brookville and the Montgomery County area, and this community,” Misty Bruns, the HR Manager for Pak Rite, explained.
+That brings more attention to Brookville and the Montgomery County area, and this community,” said Misty Bruns, the HR Manager for Pak Rite.

 The goal is to create around 300 jobs with room to expand even more, providing a little hope during a time when businesses are struggling.